dunnx296/AngryBirdsMachineLearning2020/test_harness.md

 #### Data recording
 1. The recorded data can be found in the root folder of the science birds game, with the name <code>Evaluation_[timestamp]</code>
 2. The csv files with data recorded can be found in this folder
-3. To visualize the data:
-    - in <code>./data_visualization</code>, there are two ways of visualizing the collected data.
-        - A simple python version can be used by running <code>python3  </code>